R-Sandor/OCP-Study/OCP17/chapter7/README.md

 - A sealed class permits which interfaces and classes may extend/implement the class.
 - All permited classes must extend the class at compile time.
 - Classes that extend the class must be marked sealed (with permits), final, or non-sealed.
+#### In the same class
+- Sealed class my omit listing the classes that extend it if the extenders are in the same class file.
+However, those classes must declare, final, non-sealed, or permits.

 ### Delcaration
 - acess_modifier seal_type class/interface class_name optional_permits { }